halfbakedsneed/chowdown/README.md

 ## <a name="testing"></a> Testing

-To run the tests included with elicit, run the following from the root of the package:
+To run the tests included with chowdown, run the following from the root of the package:

 ```shell